cmarkymark/portfolio-marks/src/assets/markdown/fascination/sourdough.md

   - The perfect tin is like a banana bread loaf tin!
   - Can also be free-form (ie just placed a flat surface)
   - If you have a dutch oven that is also great!
+- Something to boil water with
+- A tray to put the boiling water in
+- Probably an oven mitt

 </div>

-This process is intended to take ~24 hours.
+This process is intended to take ~24 hours -- due to our hectic day it took about 36 hours.
 If you skip step 1, your bread won't be as sour but you can complete this process in 12 hours.
 Step 1 occurs the evening before and the remaining steps occur the next day.
 Overall, this recipe is generally pretty forgiving, so if you don't do the times exactly, eh, life happens.

 ## Step 1: Getting Everything Started (Optional for Making Sour Bread)